willthames/willthames.github.io/_posts/2017-07-17-so-you-want-to-test-aws-modules-for-ansible.markdown

 ## Install docker

 Add docker and set it up so that you don't have to be root to run it.
-There are some security implications with this - being in the docker group is [effectively equivalent to root access](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface).
+There are some security implications with this&mdash;being in the docker group is [effectively equivalent to root access](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface).

 ```